massimo-rnd/kaelus/README.md

 - Scans every link on a website
 - Works on Windows and macOS
 - Show results in GUI
-- NEW: Decode Cloudflare "encrypted" E-Mail-Addresses ;)
+- Decode Cloudflare "encrypted" E-Mail-Addresses
+- NEW: Multi-Scanning!
+Choose a TXT file with URLs and scan them all at the same time!

 ## 🛠️ Installation

 ### Download the latest version

-To start off, please head to the [releases page](https://github.com/druffko/kaelus/releases) and download a pre-built package.
+To start off, please head to the [releases page](https://github.com/druffko/kaelus/releases) and download a pre-built package for your OS.

 *If you don't trust me for some reason, feel free to download the latest released source code and build it your self.*